-If you are looking ahead to 2021, brainstorming and project planning tools are some of the best ways to visualize ideas and organize information as you look to the future and decide what new projects to tackle and problems to solve.
+Looking ahead to the new year, brainstorming and project planning tools are some of the best ways to visualize ideas and organize information as you look to the future and decide what new projects to tackle and problems to solve.

-To help you get started, we've compiled the best brainstorming and planning tools to empower you to bring your projects to life and follow them through to completion for (a hopefully brighter) 2021.
+To help you get started, we've compiled the best brainstorming and planning tools to empower you to bring your projects to life and follow them through to completion.

 What is an idea map?